yuan-yin-truly/BayesianCART/README.md

 ## Our Modification

 Clearly, we can specify the likelihood function at the leaves however we want, and if we use a conjugate prior for its parameters, we hardly need to change the whole scheme at all.
 A simple modification we did was to have a linear regression with Gaussian noise at each leaf.
 The regressors are all the ancestors of the leaf.
-Statistically there is not much change, as we still specify a normal-inverse-gamma prior and calculate marginal likelihood in closed form.
+Statistically there is little change, as we still specify a normal-inverse-gamma prior and derive the marginal likelihood in closed form.
 But now we have a very neat biological interpretation for the linear regression: since a leaf is a region specified by binary decisions of the tree, say “TF A is high and TF B is low”, the regression coefficient of TF A and TF B tells us their relationship with the target gene in that confined region.

-Because of the outrageously poor support of LaTeX equations here, we don't show the derivation details.
+Because of the outrageously poor support of LaTeX here, we don't show the derivation details.
 But again, there are many resources on deriving the marginal likelihood of Bayesian linear model.
 As an example, we found this derivation pretty clear:

 > http://www.biostat.umn.edu/~ph7440/pubh7440/BayesianLinearModelGoryDetails.pdf